Children's ambulatory

 Before your visit

-A parent or guardian should attend all appointments if your child is under the age of 16, an older teenager is welcome to bring a relative or close friend to their appointment.
+A parent or guardian should attend all appointments if your child is under the age of 16.
+Older teenagers may bring a relative or friend.

 During your visit